mlibrary/lti_tool_provider/README.md

 ## INTRODUCTION

-The LTI tool provider module provides an oauth based authentication provider for Drupal, as well as configuration options for managing consumers and user provisioning.
+The LTI tool provider module provides an LTI authentication provider for Drupal, as well as configuration options for managing LTI consumers, user provisioning, attribute mapping, and default entity provisioning.

 Currently it supports LTI v1.0 and v1.1.

 ## REQUIREMENTS

+* PHP 7
 * OAuth PECL extension [http://php.net/manual/en/book.oauth.php](http://php.net/manual/en/book.oauth.php)

 ## INSTALLATION

 * Install the OAuth PECL extension as per: [http://php.net/manual/en/oauth.installation.php](http://php.net/manual/en/oauth.installation.php)
 * Install the module as per: [https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules](https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules)
+* Optionally, install the lti_tool_provider_attributes, lti_tool_provider_roles, or lti_tool_provider_provision submodules.

 ## CONFIGURATION

+### General Settings

+You most likely will need to enable 'Allow iFrame embeds' in order for LTI consumers to be able to embed your site within an iframe.
+Because this has security implications it is not turned on by default.
+As a caveat, the xframe header is only removed when receiving authenticated LTI requests, so there should be minimal security risk.

 ### LTI Consumers